vladp72/iffl/README.md

 Here is an example where prepare_ea_and_call_handler uses container to prepare buffer with FILE_FULL_EA_INFORMATION, and calls  handle_ea.
 Function handle_ea uses flat_forward_list_validate to safely process elements of untrusted buffer.

+Since FILE_FULL_EA_INFORMATION is a POD and does not have constructor, container methods that deal with creation of new elements allow passing a functor that will be called once container allocates requested space for the element to initialize element data.
+In this sample you can see prepare_ea_and_call_handler is calling emplace_front and emplace_back and is passing in a lambda that initializes element.
+If you want to zero intialize element then call container.push_back(element_size).
+If you want to initialzie element using a buffer that contains element blueprint then call .push_back(element_size, bluprint_buffer).
+It will copy bluprint buffer to the container.

 ```
 using ea_iffl = iffl::flat_forward_list<FILE_FULL_EA_INFORMATION>;